NHS Shared Business Services (NHS SBS) has launched a procurement framework for cloud solutions.

 It said the Cloud Solutions Framework, which is available through the organisation’s framework portal, is open to the wider public sector and takes in 24 suppliers through four lots.

-NHS SBS said the number of suppliers could increase as it is encouraging companies to bring solutions forward during the life of the framework.
+NHS SBS said it is encouraging the companies to bring new solutions forward during the life of the framework.

 Phil Davies, procurement director at NHS SBS, said: “In what is an incredibly crowded and complex market our aim was to significantly simplify the procurement process for the NHS and wider public sector.